 Enchanting bed and breakfasts in Mississippi

 There's no denying that some of the B&Bs in Mississippi are darn stunning.
-You'll find them nestled in scented magnolia groves, residing in grand Antebellum plantation estates, or spilling down to the cotton-tinted sands of the Gulf Coast.
+You'll find them nestled in scented magnolia groves, residing in grand Antebellum farm estates, or spilling down to the cotton-tinted sands of the Gulf Coast.
 Lots channel Deep South charm, too, offering breakfasts of grits, hash browns, and sausages, and dinners of smoky brisket beef straight off the grill.

 By the ocean with bed and breakfasts in Jersey Shore